mhadam/snowplow.wiki-fork/technical-documentation/6-analytics/Analytics-documentation.md

 As a result, documenting how to employ all the different possible tools to perform that analysis with Snowplow is a huge project in itself.
 We are just making a start now!

-For more information on analytics with Snowplow, see the [Analytics Cookbook](http://snowplowanalytics.com/analytics/index.html) on the [Snowplow website](http://snowplowanalytics.com).
+For more information on analytics with Snowplow, see the blog posts on the [Snowplow website](https://snowplowanalytics.com/blog/analytics/).